 My Rating 4/5

-The plot is simple – the hero, Ged, trains as a magician and goes into the world to face a dark force.
+The hero of The Wizard of Earthsea, Ged, trains as a magician and goes into the world to face a dark force.
 Nothing too complicated – a nice, easy read.

 After reading The Wizard of Earthsea, I saw where authors like J. K. Rowling and Patrick Rothfuss got their wizard-school inspiration.
 Kvothe in The Name of the Wind is surprisingly similar to Ged in this fantasy book.

 The only reason this book is not 5 stars is because of the ending.
 I felt like it was a little rushed – Ursula K. Le Guin could have wrapped it up over a longer time.